Skip to main content

 Secure code review pipeline for a fintech team

-The constraint
+The scenario

-The team builds payment infrastructure.
+Picture a team that builds payment infrastructure.
 Their security policy forbids any agent process that can make arbitrary outbound network calls or access files outside the project directory.
-Standard Python AI frameworks do not enforce this at the OS level — they rely on the developer not calling the wrong API, which is not a control that passes a SOC 2 audit.
+Standard Python AI frameworks do not enforce this at the OS level: they rely on the developer not calling the wrong API, which is not a control that passes a SOC 2 audit.
+Vendor evaluations of agent tooling in environments like this tend to end the same way: “the security team will not approve this.”

 Pipeline structure